 The ultimate goal is that through these exercises, students will grow to understand that their experiences are not so different from the experiences of people in distant places and times.
 Middle-school students, who often feel so isolated, can feel less lonely and can learn through the experiences of others how to cope with the trauma that is often a part of their lives.

-(Recommended for English Language Arts and Social Studies, grade 8)
+(Developed for Social Studies, grade 8; recommended for Language Arts and Social Studies, grade 8)